 Waiting is a slow crucible which tests our faith and brings us to maturity.
 Let’s look at 5 ways waiting refines our faith.

-We learn to pray and persevere in prayer.
-Waiting makes us perk up our eyes and ears to listen for God’s answer and direction.
-We cling to God because of the suffering that comes with waiting.
+Long waits past our timeline help us learn to pray and persevere in prayer.
+Waiting helps us to perk up our eyes and ears to listen for God’s answer and direction.
+Waiting can feel like a wilderness that causes us to cling to God more intimately as we walk through suffering.

 Waiting brings us to the end of ourselves.
 It’s a place where only God can open the door, remove the hard, fulfill the longing.
 Even when it looks like God isn’t working, times of waiting make us more aware than ever that we need God to work.

-Despite 21st century meme theology, God isn’t about giving us our best life.
-He’s about making us like Christ.
+Despite the pop theology we see in memes, God isn’t about giving us our best life.
+Or at least not according to our definition of best life.
+Gods purpose is to make us like Christ.
 Waiting for months and years stretches our faith, forcing us to anchor our hope in God again and again.
-Though it feels like the wait is just marking time, God uses the wait to mature us.
+Though it may feel like the wait is just marking time, God uses these wilderness waits to mature our faith.

 I needed this today.
 I have been waiting for God to help my drug addicted daughter.
 He has, she is 1 year drug free, and I feel blessed.
 But now that she has passed this marker, I am waiting on her to get the rest of her life back.
 My husband is mad all the time, saying that she is using us and looking for a job hard enough.
 We have custody of her/ my 2 grand kids.
 Young teens who take a lot of money and time, and eat everything that isn’t nailed down and so does she.
 We were doing well when it was just the 2 of us, but know with 5 mouths to feed on a limited income, it is a stretch sometimes to make ends meet.